aarontran/g309.2-0.6/notes-xmm-reduction.md

   Compare CIAO acisreadcoor, which finds readout streak and removes all photons "above" user-input background spectrum.

+    "Moreover, in the Large Window and Small Window modes out-of-time events can be introduced by sources that are outside the readout-window.
+These cannot be accounted for."

 * pile-up -- I think ok, but any readout streaks?  (pileup: use epatplot) Check instrument manuals for both PN and MOS.
 Strongly suspect pileup is not an issue for us.